Group 1: Libertarians

 There are many psychological and evolutionary reasons why most people want collectivism, not individual liberty.
 People don’t want full and sole responsibility for themselves, they don’t want to be one mistake or one stroke of bad luck away from falling into poverty with no safety net.
 That concern extends to other people they care about.

 What they fear would in fact not be the case in a libertarian society.
-There would be charity, insurance, mutual aid groups, et cetera to prevent it.
+There would be charities, insurance, mutual aid groups, et cetera to prevent it.
 But people fear that it would be the case.

 There are also moochers who like that a more collectivist society gives them a better chance to extract value from other people without providing value themselves.